 The Dr Margaret Carswell Framework Model, which is taught in a three year cycle and which links to the liturgical year, is used to deliver the RE curriculum.
 The content of this Model offers a systematic programme of study which comprehensively covers all the strands and requirements of the Curriculum Directory.
 Each topic plan sets out the areas taught from Revelation, Church, Celebration and Life in Christ ensuring progression and depth of provision.

 As part of our Religious Education programme the children are taught about other faiths, we study Hinduism, Buddhism, Sikhism, Judaism and Islam.
-Each half term begins with a week long study, where children being taught about different faiths.
+Each term begins with a week long study, where children being taught about different faiths.

 The teaching about other religions is important because: